ahmad-36/RAG-Retriever-Comparison/README.md

 ---

-## 👩‍💻 Author

-**[Ahmad Abdullah]**
-University of Trier – Department of Computerlinguistik und Digital Humanities
-Module: [Natural Language Processing]
-Term Paper: *The Impact of Retrieval Strategies on Hallucination and Accuracy in RAG-Based Question Answering*

----

 ## 📄 License

 This project is released for academic and educational purposes only.
-All rights reserved © [Your Name], 2025.
+All rights reserved © Ahmad Abdullah, 2025.

 ---